-The ground system computers will produce wind measurements within 3 days of receiving raw QuikSCAT data from the spacecraft, with no backlog, throughout the mission.
-QuikSCAT data products currently include global backscatter data and 25 km resolution ocean wind vectors in the measurement swaths.
-There are also plans to provide spatially and temporally averaged, gridded, wind field maps, and other special products.
+The SeaWinds ground system computers will produce wind measurements within 3 days of receiving raw data from the spacecraft, with no backlog, throughout the mission.
+SeaWinds data products currently include global backscatter data, 25 km resolution ocean wind vectors in the measurement swaths and gridded wind field maps.

-As part of the QuikSCAT project, NASA is also sponsoring a team of scientific investigators who serve as project advisors during the development of the instrument and ground data processing system and who will conduct research based on QuikSCAT data.
-Their studies are expected to lead to improved methods of global weather forecasting and modeling and possibly to a better understanding of environmental phenomena (such as El Niño) that greatly affect world economies.
+As part of the SeaWinds project, NASA is also sponsoring a team of scientific investigators who serve as project advisors during the development of the instrument and ground data processing system and who will conduct research based on SeaWinds data.
+Their studies are expected to ead to improved methods of global weather forecasting and modeling and possibly to a better understanding of environmental phenomena (such as El Niño) that greatly affect world economies.

-3.2 Principles of Operation
+3.1 Principles of Operation

 Spaceborne scatterometers transmit microwave pulses to the ocean surface and measure the backscattered power received at the instrument.
 Since the atmospheric motions themselves do not substantially affect the radiation emitted and received by the radar, scatterometers use an indirect technique to measure wind velocity over the ocean.
 Wind stress over the ocean generates ripples and small waves, which roughen the sea surface.
-These waves modify the radar cross section (σ_o) of the ocean surface and hence the magnitude of backscattered power.
-In order to extract wind velocity from these measurements, one must understand the relationship between σ{o} and near-surface winds - this relationship is known as the geophysical model function.
+These waves modify the radar cross section ( $\sigma_0$ ) of the ocean surface and hence the magnitude of backscattered power.
+In order to extract wind velocity from these measurements, one must understand the relationship between $\sigma_0$ and near-surface winds - this relationship is known as the geophysical model function.

-The SeaWinds scatterometer design used for QuikSCAT is a significant departure from the fanbeam scatterometers flown on previous missions (Seasat SASS and NSCAT).
-QuikSCAT employs a single 1-meter parabolic antenna dish with twin offset feeds for vertical and horizontal polarization.
-The antenna spins at a rate of 18 rpm, scanning two pencil-beam footprint paths at incidence angles of 46° (H-pol) and 54° (V-pol).
+The SeaWinds scatterometer design used for SeaWinds is a significant departure from the fan-beam scatterometers flown on previous missions (Seasat SASS and NSCAT).
+SeaWinds employs a single 1-meter parabolic antenna dish with twin offset feeds for vertical and horizontal polarization.
+The antenna spins at a rate of 18 rpm, scanning two pencil-beam footprint paths at incidence angles of $46^{\circ}$ (H-pol) and $54^{\circ}$ (V-pol).
 The transmitted radar pulse is modulated, or "chirped", and the received pulse (after Doppler compensation) is passed through an FFT stage to provide sub-footprint range resolution.
 The range resolution is commandable between 2 km and 10 km, with the nominal value set at about 6 km.
 The nominal pulse repetition frequency is 187.5 Hz (also commandable).
 Each telemetry frame contains data for 100 pulses.
 Signal and noise measurements are returned in the telemetry for each of the 12 sub-footprint "slices."
 Ground processing locates the pulse "egg" and "slice" centroids on the Earth's surface.
-The σ_0 value is then computed for both the "egg" and the best 8 of the 12 "slices" (based on location within the antenna gain pattern).
+The $\sigma_0$ value is then computed for both the "egg" and the best 8 of the 12 "slices" (based on location within the antenna gain pattern).

-QuikSCAT generates an internal calibration pulse and associated load pulse every half-scan of the antenna.
-In ground processing, the load pulses are averaged over a 20-minute window, and the cal pulses over a 10-pulse (approximately 18-second) window, to provide current instrument gain calibration needed to convert telemetry data numbers into power measurements for the σ_o calculation.
+SeaWinds generates an internal calibration pulse and associated load pulse every half-scan of the antenna.
+In ground processing, the load pulses are averaged over a 20-minute window, and the cal pulses over a 10-pulse (approximately 18-second) window, to provide current instrument gain calibration needed to convert telemetry data numbers into power measurements for the $\sigma_0$ calculation.

-QuikSCAT "programmability" includes commanding of major mode selection and range resolution, antenna spin rate and PRF, and the ability to uplink new Doppler compensation and range tracking tables as changes in the orbit occur, or to conduct special engineering tests.
+SeaWinds "programmability" includes commanding of major mode selection and range resolution, antenna spin rate and PRF, and the ability to uplink new Doppler compensation and range tracking tables as changes in the orbit occur, or to conduct special engineering tests.
 Mode changes will be made periodically to obtain additional calibration data, and special command sequences will be used during the early Cal/Val checkout phase.

-3.3 Operating Modes
+3.2 Operating Modes